 General Accounting Statistics

-1. 85% of accounting and finance professionals worked in-office prior to the pandemic
+1. Only 31% of accounting and finance professionals have returned to the office full-time since the pandemic

-This percentage dropped to only 22% at the peak of the pandemic and is expected to return to 47% in 2022.
+Almost 85% were full-time in the office prior to the pandemic.
+This percentage dropped to only 22% at the peak of the pandemic and made a slight rebound to 31% in 2022.
+MineralTree expects the percentage to drop to 28% in 2023.

 2. 66% of accounting firm staff worked in the office full-time in 2022

-In 2022, staff at accounting firms are much more likely to work in the office than other accounting and finance professionals.
+In 2022, staff at accounting firms worked in the office more than other accounting and finance professionals.
 This high reliance on in-office employees could be driven by the necessity for auditors to be present physically at the client’s premises to perform an audit.

 4. 1.3 million accountants and auditors are employed in the US